bagisto/bagisto-docs/api_order.md

     }
 ![bagisto_orders_cust_pag](assets/images/Bagisto_Api/bagisto_orders_cust_pag.jpg){:class="screenshot-dimension center"}

 **Note: If you didn't use the page(?page=x) filter, then it returns the data of the first page by default.
-You can also provide the limit and page request parameters with the customer_id query parameter in the api url.**
+You can also provide the limit and page request parameters with the customer_id query parameter in the API url.**

 ### 2.2 Get Customer's Orders Without Pagination: <a id="get-customer-orders-no-pagination"></a>